ncatlab/nlab-content/pages/4/8/7/3/3784/content.md

 This is formalized by saying that a **spacetime** is a [[smooth Lorentzian space]] $(X,\mu)$ equipped with a time orientation (see there).

 In the context of classical [[general relativity]] a **spacetime** is usually in addition assumed to be connected and four-dimensional.
+A connected Lorentzian manifold is either time orientable or it has a two-sheeted covering which is time orientable.

 In [[classical physics]], notably in [[special relativity]] and [[general relativity]] points in $X$ model coordinates where _events_ can take place from the viewpoint of an observer ("points in space and time") while the metric $\mu$ models the field of [[gravity]] in [[general relativity]].